paulinelvne/sick_scan_xd/doc/sick_scan_api/sick_scan_api.md

 Note: [sick_scan_api.py](../../python/api/sick_scan_api.py) requires python module numpy.
 On Windows without ROS, [sick_scan_xd_api_test.py](../../test/python/sick_scan_xd_api/sick_scan_xd_api_test.py) requires numpy and matplotlib.
 On Windows, we recommend to install and use Python either with Visual Studio 2019 or by installing from https://www.python.org/downloads/windows/ (python installer, embedded version not recommended).
 These python distributions provide the necessary packages and tools.
 Otherwise, please install numpy and matplotlib with `python -m pip install numpy` and `python -m pip install matplotlib` if not yet done.

+### Diagnostic

+The API provides the following functions for diagnostics:

+* SickScanApiRegisterDiagnosticMsg and SickScanApiDeregisterDiagnosticMsg: Register resp. deregister a callback to receive diagnostic messages.
+Diagnostic messages contain a status code and status message.
+The status code is one of the following numbers:
+   * OK=0 (normal operation)
+   * WARN=1 (warning)
+   * ERROR=2 (error, should not occure)
+   * INIT=3 (initialization after startup or reconnection)
+   * EXIT=4 (sick_scan_xd exiting)

+   The status message is descriptional C-string.

+   A typical sequence of the status code is:
+   * INIT at startup, then
+   * after lidar initialization is completed: change to OK (normal operation) and run, and
+   * EXIT at shutdown.
+   Diagnostic messages are generated whenever the status changed or an ERROR occured.
+Status code 2 (i.e. error) should not occure under normal operation.

+* SickScanApiRegisterLogMsg and SickScanApiDeregisterLogMsg: Register resp. deregister a callback to receive log messages.
+This callback will receive all informational or error messages printed on console.
+The log messages contain a log level (Info=1, Warn=2, Error=3, Fatal=4) and the log message.

+* SickScanApiGetStatus queries the current status.
+This function returns the current status code (OK=0 i.e. normal operation, WARN=1, ERROR=2, INIT=3 i.e. initialization after startup or reconnection or EXIT=4) and the descriptional status message.

+To monitor sick_scan_xd resp. the lidar, it is recommended to register a callback for diagnostic messages using SickScanApiRegisterDiagnosticMsg and to display the error message in case for status code 2 (error).
+See [sick_scan_xd_api_test.cpp](../../test/src/sick_scan_xd_api/sick_scan_xd_api_test.cpp) and [sick_scan_xd_api_test.py](../../test/python/sick_scan_xd_api/sick_scan_xd_api_test.py) for an example.

 ### Simulation and unittest